EOD Primary Tumor

 **Note 1:** Periosteum is a fibrous membrane that wraps the outer surface of bones.
 Cortical bone is the dense compact outer layer of the bone.
 Trabecular, cancellous, or spongy bone (spongiosa) is a porous network of tissue filling the interior of bone, decreasing weight and allowing room for blood vessels and marrow.

-**Note 2:** For codes 100-500, the derived EOD T is based on tumor size and depth of invasion.
+**Note 2:** For codes 100-500, the derived EOD T is based on depth of invasion (DOI) in conjunction with size.
 In addition, some of the anatomical structures listed are localized for Summary Stage 2018 while others are regional for Summary Stage 2018.
 The anatomical structures are divided into two groups: Group 1 is for localized tumors, while Group 2 is for regional tumor.

 **Group 1 extension WITH any size tumor: Use the following for codes 100, 150, 200**